This film was preceded in 2000 by hype: it was a smart sci-fi horror film that would revolutionize a stale etc.

 The film, like its characters, fails to handle the distance between dream and day.
 Time and time again, the movie pulls us out of surreal fantasy and into its own stupid version of reality, so the usual Hollywood cliches can appear (the ticking clock, the generic FBI agents, etc).

 The Cell is a disappointment of the worst sort: a bad movie that could have been a good one.
-It sends phantasmal imagery winging into the air…and then shackles it to millstones of literalism and pretentiousness, plunging it to the ground.
+It sends phantasmal imagery soaring into the air…and then shackles it to millstones of literalism and pretentiousness, sending it plummeting to the ground.
 I wanted something more or new.
 Not flashbacks to a tearful child being yelled at by his dad.
 I’ve seen all that before, and I don’t care.

 Here’s an idea: why not reveal at the end that everything we thought we knew about D’Onofrio’s childhood was fake?

 We’re in the mind of an unhinged lunatic, after all.
-Are his memories to be trusted?
-D’Onofrio has every incentive to distort the facts to create sympathy for himself – couldn’t his redemption arc be just another trap for Lopez?
+Are his memories reliable?
+D’Onofrio has every incentive to distort the facts to create sympathy for himself – couldn’t his shallow redemption arc at the end be yet another trap for Lopez?
 Why wouldn’t a man capable of murder also be capable of lying?